semanticdata/eleventy-notes/Extras.md

 - How to add Husky to your project
 - How to configure it for pre-commits

-You are _strongly_ encouraged to follow the official documentation on how to setup your dependencies.
 Check out Husky's official [documentation](https://typicode.github.io/husky/get-started.html).
-For the stubborn ones, let's continue.

 > ⚠ Remember to `cd .app` before you start the instructions.
 These next commands should be ran from inside our `.app` directory.